BillNace/18341_P5_USB/README.md

 your lack of an available grace day.

 As a team, you should be using Git as a collaborative tool.
-Your GitHub Classroom repository is a team repository -- make sure you join the correct team.
+Your GitHub Classroom repository is a team repository.
+The first one to follow the invitation link should make a team repo.
+Name your team repo with your team number (from the team handout) and both Andrew IDs.
+The second partner needs to make sure to join the correct team.

 Then, communicate with your partner about workflow.
 How do you intend to collaborate?
 Will you branch whenever you are doing work on a feature?
 Will you only merge when you have a working feature?
 Figure this out ahead of time with your partner.
 As with any team collaboration, communication is key.
 Talk